AppleJax2/wordpress-mcp/README.md

 ## MCP Protocol Implementation

-KumoCart implements the Model Context Protocol (MCP) with Server-Sent Events (SSE) for streaming responses, following the MCP protocol flow:
+Tanuki implements the Model Context Protocol (MCP) with Server-Sent Events (SSE) for streaming responses, following the MCP protocol flow:

 1. Client connects to `/sse-cursor` to establish an SSE connection
 2. Server responds with an event containing the message endpoint: `/message?sessionId=<UUID>`